barbarapawlowskaa/gene_trees/README.md

 ## Step 5: Trees visualization and comparison

-The trees_visualization.rmd script for R enables visualization of both trees and computes the Robinson-Fould metric to quantify topological differences.
+The trees_visualization.rmd script for R enables visualization of both trees and computes the Robinson-Foulds distance to quantify topological differences.

 # Installation